Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 We're going to listen to Pig Pony Club now.
 Very fun song.

-We've got it at double speed with a beat behind it.
 And then when we're back, we're going to ask Alexi what his favorite movie is.
+Okay, we're back.

-they uh did they cut in between and go that was a clip and now here's the next clip no at this moment we are seeing daddy uh with his stretchy arm like what were they trying not to give away the plot were they no no because you did i learned what the plot was from the 24 minutes of clips
+I just really want to know how you watch 24 minutes of clips like whole scenes were there trailers why were there credits why they uh did they cut in between and go that was a clip and now here's the next clip no at this moment we are seeing daddy uh with his stretchy arm like what were they trying not to give away The plot?

 The plot was essentially the silver surfer comes and she's like, I'm a herald from another universe that there will be stuff that will come destroy you guys.
-Oh, so

-that's interesting for me.
-So a villain from another universe comes in and sort of just fucks shit up.
+A villain from another universe comes in and sort of just fucks shit up.
+Yeah, but he's big.

-But he's not like Thanos is tall.
-Yeah,
+like Thanos is tall.
+Yeah, but

 this cunt is tall.
 He's like Godzilla style tall.